zontasticality/ar-ontology/data/Start.md

 # Welcome to the Automated Reasoning Ontology!

 This is an ontology to catalogue and investigate concepts in Automated Reasoning.
-Specifically to answer the question: [[mentions:Feasibility of Program Inference|To what degree can existing logical frameworks and their satisfiability algorithms be generalized and applied to inferring programs in different type theories?]].
+Specifically to answer the question: [[mention:Feasibility of Program Inference|To what degree can existing logical frameworks and their satisfiability algorithms be generalized and applied to inferring programs in different type theories?]].

 ## Types